bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/run-an-sql-review-workflow-in-a-project.md

 ![_](/static/docs-assets/issue-creation-page.png)

-Fill in the title and the SQL field.
-Add a description if needed.
+Fill in the required title, SQL statement, and an optional description.

 ![_](/static/docs-assets/write-sql.png)